Jaisper/seiko-tree/README.md

 ## What this is

-A curated genealogy of Seiko's mechanical watch families, organized as a three-era visual model:
+First and foremost this is a personal  hobby project, motivated by my interest in Seiko's mechanical watches and the history and evolution of these.
+It is a curated genealogy of Seiko's mechanical watch families, organized as a three-era visual model:

 - **Vintage Factory Era (1960–c.
 1988)** — Suwa Seikosha and Daini/Kameido as parallel in-house production centers
 - **Legacy Transition (c.
 1988–2001)** — the dormancy and revival period: 1988 GS quartz return, 1998 9S mechanical revival, 1999 7R68 Spring Drive, the 4S bridge family, 7002 and SKX divers